givethroughservice/givethroughservice/README.md

 Instructions for adding images to the Image Slider:

-  Starting from URL https://github.com/givethroughservice/givethroughservice Click on the "images" folder
+  Starting from URL https://github.com/givethroughservice/givethroughservice Click on the "img" folder
   Towards the top right, Click "Upload Files"
   Drag and Drop the images you'd like to upload
   At the bottom, Click the Green Box that says "Commit Changes"